-Figure 6.2 presents an overview of the procedure to be used for determining and reporting the status of Cospas-Sarsat Ground Segment equipment.
+Figure 6.2 presents an overview of the procedure to be used for determining and reporting the status of Cospas-Sarsat Ground Segment equipment (GSE).
 The figure depicts activities involved for equipment which is operational in either an IOC or FOC status.

-The status of the equipment will be downgraded to "commissioned, not operational" (CNO) if:
+The associated nodal MCC shall downgrade the status of the GSE to "commissioned, not operational" (CNO) if:

-- a) it has been non-operational for more than forty-five (45) consecutive days; or - b) FOC status cannot be maintained for more than six months (180 days) within any one-year period.
+- a) it has been non-operational for more than forty-five (45) consecutive days; or - b) operational status was not maintained for more than six months (180 days) within any one-year period.